Formation of black widows through ultra-compact X-ray binaries with He star companions: Acknowledgements

 \section{Acknowledgements}

-We thank Dr. Hailiang Chen for useful discussions.
-This work is supported by the National Key R\&D Program of China (Nos 2021YFA1600400/1/4), the National Natural Science Foundation of China (Nos 12090040, 12090043 and 11873085), the Western Light Project of CAS (No. XBZG-ZDSYS-202117), the science research grants from the China Manned Space Project (Nos CMS-CSST-2021-A13/B07), and the Yunnan Fundamental Research Projects (Nos 2019FJ001 and 202001AS070029).
+We acknowledge the anonymous referee for valuable comments that help to improve the paper.
+We thank Prof. Wencong Chen and Dr. Hailiang Chen for useful discussions and comments.
+This work is supported by the National Key R\&D Program of China (Nos 2021YFA1600400/1/4), the National Natural Science Foundation of China (Nos 12090040/3 and 11873085), the Western Light Project of CAS (No. XBZG-ZDSYS-202117), the science research grants from the China Manned Space Project (Nos CMS-CSST-2021-A13/B07), and the Yunnan Fundamental Research Projects (Nos 2019FJ001 and 202001AS070029).